-Rome has wonderful surroundings.
-In summer, the Romans like to escape the heat of the city.
+Rome has beautiful surroundings.
+In summer the Romans like to escape the heat of the city.
 You drive to the sea or in the mountains.

 You can reach many destinations by public transport.
-It is of course more convenient with a rental car.
+Of course, it is more convenient to rent a car.

 Trips to the sea